 Plastic wall anchors, Molly Bolts or Toggle Bolts?

 Plastic wall anchors don't work with lath and plaster walls.
 Instead, use plaster anchors made of metal like a molly bolt or a toggle bolt.
 Be sure to use one that's long enough to get behind the plaster and lath.
 When drilling into plaster, you'll need to use a masonry bit.
 Molly bolts and toggle bolts are ideal for pictures that weigh between 25 and 50 pounds.

-In light of all the factors mentioned above, the best way to hang pictures on plaster walls is using apicture hanging system, with hanging wires and hooks.
+In light of all the factors mentioned above, the best way for hanging pictures on plaster walls is using a picture hanging system, with hanging wires and hooks.
 In addition to giving your home an original and museum-like look, you will have the flexibility to change the frames on the wall, ajdust their positions or even add new ones.